PhD in English Literature and Critical Theory, Indiana University, May 2015.

 Indiana University, Bloomington, Indiana.

-Introduction to Fiction: Designed and taught two sections of an introductory course on the theme of escape and fiction.
+Introduction to Fiction: 100-level introductory course on the theme of escape and fiction.
 2013.

-Argumentative Writing: Designed and taught two courses in rhetoric and advanced argumentation.
+Argumentative Writing: 200-level course in rhetoric and advanced argumentation.
 Students analyzed and composed arguments across written, visual, and oral mediums.
 2010, 2011.

 Professional Writing Skills: Taught a rhetoric-based approach to technical and business writing.
 2010.